Using Machine Learning to Design Time Step Size Controllers for Stable Time Integrators: Controller Parameters

 This becomes even clearer when looking at the third-order schemes, see Figure~\ref{Fig:MPRK43I_val} and Figure~\ref{Fig:MPRK43II_val}, respectively.
-Even though the found parameter is slightly less accurate for mid-ranged tolerances in the Robertson problem, the found controller performs clearly better at the largest and smallest tolerances.
+Even though the found parameter is slightly less accurate for mid-ranged tolerances, the found controller performs clearly better at the largest and smallest tolerances.
 Also note that in the case of the Robertson problem the calculated error is below the given tolerance for \mbox{$\code{\tol}\in \{ 10^{-j}\mid j=1,\dotsc,5\}$}, \ie is meeting our requirements of a good controller.
+We note here, that the error was set to 1 whenever our abortion criteria from Section~\ref{sec:methodology} were met -- except for the slope criterion.